Władysław Dobrzaniecki

 Władysław Dobrzaniecki (24 September 1897 in Zielinka near Borszczów – 4 July 1941 in Lemberg, District of Galicia) was a Polish physician and surgeon.
+He is known for his contribution to the study of otorhinolaryngology.

+Life

 Władysław was since 1936 head of the Saint Zofia Children Hospital in Lwów, and since 1938 titular professor of surgery at the Lviv University.
 He was a precursor of plastic surgery in Poland.

+Death

 He was murdered by the Germans in Lviv during the Massacre of Lvov professors.